louisblin/PageRankSpiNNaker/README.md

 ##### Page Rank on [`simple_4_vertices`](https://github.com/louisblin/PageRankModel/blob/master/examples/simple_4_vertices.py)

-The following caption shows how the `toolchain:v4.0.0` can be used to compute Page Rank on a simple graph as described in [this video](https://www.youtube.com/watch?v=P8Kt6Abq_rM).
-First, the input graph is displayed, where 0 maps to node A, 1 to node B, etc...
-Then Page Rank is computed on SpiNNaker and an output graph is displayed, showing the evolution over time of the rank of each node.
+The following caption shows how the `toolchain:v4.0.0-dev` can be used to compute Page Rank on a simple graph as described in [this video](https://www.youtube.com/watch?v=P8Kt6Abq_rM).
+First, the input graph is displayed to visually confirm its structure.
+Then, Page Rank is computed on SpiNNaker and an output graph is displayed, showing the evolution over time of the rank of each node.

-As we can see, the first three iterations match the results obtained in the video.
+Additionnally, a python implementation of Page Rank runs on the same graph and is used to ensure the results obtained are correct.
+As we can see, the results match when comparing the first three decimals but they differ after that because of fixed point arithmetic imprecision.

-Note: due to non-deterministic callback scheduling on SpiNNaker, duplicate rows can be observed in the output and reflect that 2 time steps were required to compute a single Page Rank iteration.
+_Note_: due to non-deterministic callback scheduling on SpiNNaker, a Page Rank iteration can require two SpiNNaker time steps to be completed.
+This leads to duplicate consecutive values on the output graph.

 ![Simple Page Rank](docs/page_rank_simple.gif)